STAT540-UBC/seminar-02a/sm2a_intro_to_markdown.md

 3. Knit your Rmd to a GitHub Markdown document.
 4. Follow the [Submission Instructions](https://stat540-ubc.github.io/submission_guide) to
-    submit (commit & push) the Rmd, knitted GitHub Markdown file, and any figure out output files.
+    submit the Rmd, knitted GitHub Markdown file, and any figure out output files (save, commit, push to GitHub, submit repo URL on Canvas).